Lumkani/vue-view-model-api/docs/guide/modifiers/README.md

 })
 ```

-Now you can do this within your ViewModel, there you go, you built a plugin for a plugin :sweat_smile: We can can actually wrap our `addVuex` modifier as a NPM package and make it available for those that are using the ViewModel API but want this functionality
+Now you can do this within your ViewModel, there you go, you built a plugin for a plugin :sweat_smile:

 ```javascript
 class ViewModel {